By Eddie Capparucci, LPC, CCSAS, CPCS

-One of the most tragic aspects of a sexual addiction is the emotional pain our insensitive and self-absorbed actions cause to our innocent partner.
+One of the most tragic aspects of sexual addiction is the emotional pain our insensitive and self-absorbed actions cause our innocent partners.
 They are the unfortunate ones who get tangled in our web of deceit and are made to pay a large price for our destructive behavior.

-It has been noted the timeframe for healing from betrayal can be anywhere from 12 to 24 months.
+It has been noted the timeframe for healing from betrayal can be anywhere from 12 to 24 months and in some cases longer.
 That length of time is required in order for the offended partner to process the pain while grieving the loss of how she viewed the relationship.

 During this time of recovery, the offender can expect to encounter a wide range of emotions being exhibited by his partner including sadness, doubt, confusion, disgust, and anger.